-At the 2017 AGM, the shareholders approved the issue of 2,000,000 Plan Shares to Patrick Moloney.
+Also at the 2017 AGM, the shareholders approved the issue of 2,000,000 Plan Shares to Patrick Moloney.
+Patrick Moloney is currently the only participant in the LSP.

 Details of Plan Shares issued to Patrick Moloney following shareholder approval are as follows: